Patty Murray: Veterans

+Gun control

+Murray supports gun control.
+She supports a national assault weapons ban.

 Other positions

 In May 2006, Murray, along with 38 of 44 Senate Democrats, voted in favor of the Comprehensive Immigration Reform Act of 2006 (S. 2611).
 The bill includes provisions to improve border security, increases fines and other punishments for employers of illegal immigrants, and creates a guest worker program (which includes an almost doubling of the number of H-1B visas) and a path to citizenship for illegal immigrants already in the country.
-The bill, with support from some in the GOP leadership, passed 62-36.
+The bill, with support from some in the GOP leadership, passed 62–36.

 Murray repeatedly cosponsored legislation to create the Wild Sky Wilderness area in the Washington Cascade Range.
 She eventually succeeded, with the bill signed by President George W. Bush on May 8, 2008.
 Murray has also supported legislation to increase the size of the Alpine Lakes Wilderness, also in the Washington Cascades.

-On August 2, 2006, The New York Times wrote that, "In 1994, Senator Strom Thurmond of South Carolina was said to have engaged in excessive touching of his then-freshman colleague Patty Murray of Washington.
-The Seattle Post-Intelligencer reported that Murray asked for, and received, an apology.
-Through a spokeswoman, Murray declined to comment."
+Murray introduced a bill in January 2014, proposing that an additional 126554 acre (20%) of the Olympic National Forest's lands would be disallowed under the creation of nine new wilderness areas and expansion of the five existing ones.
+Wild and Scenic River designations would extend to 19 rivers, including those originating in the Olympic National Park, such as the Quinault River, Hoh River, Elwha River, and Hamma Hamma River, and some that do not, like the middle fork of the Satsop River.
+According to the bill, "the wilderness designation would permanently protect old growth and ancient forest habitat throughout the region.
+The wild and scenic rivers designation would add federal recognition to the outstanding river systems on the peninsula, protecting them as a source of clean drinking water and helping to keep Puget Sound clean for generations.
+This designation does not restrict private property rights."

 On January 30, 2008, Murray endorsed Hillary Clinton in the 2008 Democratic presidential primaries.
 One month later, the Washington Democratic caucus awarded two-thirds of its delegates to Barack Obama and one-third to Clinton.
 After Clinton's June 7 concession, Murray endorsed Obama.

 On May 28, 2021, Murray abstained from voting on the creation of the January 6 commission.
 She cited a "personal family matter" for the abstention.
-Murray had expressed support for the commission and had talked about her experience on the day of the insurrection.
+Murray had expressed support for the commission and had talked about her experience on the day of the demonstration.